pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 Note that you can run both Console and JupyterLab on your local installation.

-### Deploy Pachyderm Community Edition Or Enterprise with Console
+### Deploy Pachyderm Community Edition Or Enterprise

 * Get the Repo Info: